bartektenDev/researchGetType/README.md

 **What is it?** This is a project that was only intended for personal research use.
-Do what you please, it was mean't to help identify how getType works in electron and help create the documentation for getType.
+Do what you please, it was mean't to help identify how getType works in electron and help create the documentation for getType in Electron!

 **Status**:
 - [x] Identify when window loads